alexwatever/barter/README.md

 # Barter

-This is a collection of tools for trading with the OANDA v20 API.
+This is a collection of tools for trading with the OANDA v20 API, currently in development.

 ## Barter Bot